LessLawn.com... when lawn isn't your ideal landscape

 Feature #1: A Path

-Paths are essential to experiencing a woodland; they help keep feet dry, guard people from brushing against wet or prickly vegetation, and prevent visitors from getting lost.
+Paths are essential to experiencing a woodland.
+They help keep feet dry, guard people from brushing against wet or prickly vegetation, and prevent visitors from getting lost.

 Equally important, paths minimize human impact on what can be a fragile environment.
 Woodland soils are often deep and spongy, but stepping on them can compact them and press out the air, making it harder for roots to penetrate and threatening plants' health.
 Also, plants of the forest floor often appear aboveground for only a season, and treading on them can damage emerging stems that are not yet visible.